ArwynFr/arma3sync-docker/.github/SECURITY.md

 ## Reporting vulnerabilities

-We use [dependabot](https://github.com/dependabot/dependabot-core) to maintain our docker images up-to-date regarding dependancies.
+We use a periodic matrix build to maintain our docker images up-to-date regarding dependancies.
 Vulnerabilities may still be found in the docker images, which you can report by [opening a github issue](https://github.com/ArwynFr/arma3sync-docker/issues).

 In case of vulnerability in arma3sync, please contact the author on [the arma3sync thread on Bohemia Interactive Forums](https://forums.bohemia.net/forums/topic/152942-arma3sync-launcher-and-addons-synchronization-software-for-arma-3/).